 Email Marketing + Customer Retention

-As we’ve mentioned, email marketing is your best tool in your tool box.
+As we’ve mentioned, email marketing is the best tool in your toolbox.
 It is the most effective and simple strategy that converts prospects into customers.
 Marketing is turning prospects into customers, and when done right, email marketing will also change a customer into a returning customer.
 To make customers come back again and again it’s necessary to use email marketing and focus on the post purchase stages.
 You want to maximize the lifetime value of loyal customers who will continue to purchase from you.

 Email marketing allows you to have a high degree of personalization, which is key for customer engagement.
 When customers are engaged, they are more likely to stay with the company and continue to engage with your correspondence.
 The main idea is to understand the basic needs of your customers.
-When you have a good grasp of what your customers want and how to relieve their pain points, this will help increase customer lifetime value and long term profitability.
+When you have a good grasp of what your customers want and how to relieve their pain points, this will help increase customer lifetime value and long-term profitability.
 Some companies go as far as using AI and big data to unearth what their customers prefer and customize emails based on their previous purchases.
 Research indicates that more than 80% of businesses rely on email marketing for customer retention.